aitirga/docker_flask_tutorial/README.md

-# docker_flask_tutorial
+# docker/flask/django tutorials
-This repository contains different steps and tests done to learn using docker and flask
+This repository contains different steps and tests done to learn using docker/flask and Django.
 ## Tasks
 The following tutorials and test projects have been developed:
 * [First steps using Docker](https://docker-curriculum.com/)